pradeeplx/woosocial/readme.md

 ## WooSocial

 This is the git repo for the WooCommerce plugin, [WooSocial](https://iconicwp.com/products/woosocial/).
+Enable user profiles, follow functionality, and product likes on your WooCommerce store.

 ## Download